-For homeowners in the Syracuse and Albany areas, summer is finally here.
+For homeowners in the Syracuse and surrounding areas, summer is finally here.
 The warm summer weather that will characterize the next few months can be extremely enjoyable, but there’s no getting around the fact that it can get hot.
 Many homeowners turn to their air conditioning systems once the hot sun starts beating down, but it’s easy for these units to get overworked, in which case repairs may need to occur.

 Air conditioner repairs can be expensive, inconvenient and a general hassle for homeowners.
 Fortunately, there are things that you can do to ensure that your AC is able to handle the summer weather without getting overworked, and it all starts with ensuring that your home is properly insulated.